 |Feature/Purpose||Recreational Trampolines||Olympic Trampolines|

-Conversely, children jumping on a trampoline in the backyard should have a spotter or constant supervision to watch that they play and bounce safely to decrease the risk of injury.
+Conversely, children jumping on a trampoline in the backyard should have spotters or constant supervision to make sure they stay in the middle to decrease the risk of injury.

 If you would like to learn more about which one suits your needs, or are merely looking to buy the right one for your backyard (or gym), let us know!
 We can help you choose the right trampoline accessories and beds to meet your needs.